Settlement

 Cash account: trading stocks in foreign currencies

-In the context of trading stocks denominated in foreign currencies, the settlement period holds significant importance.
-To purchase stocks in a currency not held in your trading account, you first need to convert your funds into that currency.
-Generally, the settlement period for the purchase of stocks and the currency conversion is the same, it is usually possible to purchase stocks immediately after the currency conversion.
+For trades in stocks denominated in foreign currencies, the settlement period is particularly relevant.
+To purchase stocks in a currency not held in your trading account, it may be necessary to first convert funds into that currency.
+In most cases, the settlement period for the stock purchase and the currency conversion is aligned, making it possible to purchase stocks immediately after conversion.

-With a cash account, it is important to track these settlement days.
-For example, your trades may need to be fully settled in a product before you can execute another trade in the same product.
-This way, you avoid the settlement of both transactions overlapping.
+With a cash account, it is important to monitor settlement days.
+For example, trades may need to be fully settled before new trades in the same product can be executed, to prevent overlap between transactions.

 Margin account: Reinvestment of funds from selling stocks